 How COVID-19 Has Affected the Mortgage Market

 The Federal Reserve regulates interest rates in response to economic activity.
-It had been slowly lowering interest rates since 2019, the outbreak of COVID-19 forced the central bank to move at a more drastic pace, in an attempt to offset the economic impact of the pandemic.
+It had been slowly lowering interest rates since 2019 until the outbreak of COVID-19 forced the central bank to move at a more drastic pace, in an attempt to offset the economic impact of the pandemic.

-This has represented a big boost to the housing market, as many homeowners are taking advantage of the low interest rates to refinance their mortgages and potential buyers are motivated to shop for offers they would not have been able to afford before.
+This has represented a big boost to the housing market, with many homeowners taking advantage of the low interest rates to refinance their mortgages.
+Meanwhile, potential homebuyers are motivated to shop for offers they would not have been able to afford before.
 Nobody can time the market, but these rates have been projected to remain in place until at least 2023, as part of an effort to re-strengthen the economy.

 Debt to Income Ratio FAQ